docker/extensions-sdk/docs/tutorials/ui-minimal-extension.md

 1. Contains everything required to build the extension and run it in Docker Desktop.
 2. A file that provides information about the extension such as the name, description, and version, among others.
 3. The source folder that contains all your HTML, CSS and JS files.
-These can also be static assets like logos or the `robots.txt` file.
+These can also be other static assets like logos, icons, etc.

 ## The extension's Dockerfile